 Fairfax County Public Schools (FCPS) is a catalyst that transforms our community's most valuable potential - our children - and shapes a thriving future.
 We are the community's gathering place where, together, we foster creative thinking, a culture of caring, and lifelong connections.
 In our schools, students share a diversity of experiences that prepare them for success in a global society; teachers creatively challenge and inspire young minds; and parents actively engage in their children's future.

-As the 10th largest school division in the U.S., FCPS serves a diverse student population of more than 188,000 students in grades prekindergarten through 12.
+FCPS is the 10th largest school division in the U.S. with 198 schools and centers.
+FCPS serves a diverse student population of more than 188,000 students in grades prekindergarten through 12.
 More than 54,000 (29 percent of total population) of those students are eligible for free and reduced-price meals; more than 26,000 (14 percent of total population) receive special education services, and more than 54,000 (29 percent of total population) receive English for speakers of other languages (ESOL) services.
 Demographically, 39.3 percent of FCPS students are White, 25.4 percent are Hispanic, 19.5 are Asian, 10.1 percent are Black, 5.3 percent are two or more races, 0.3 percent are American Indian and 0.1 percent are Native Hawaiian (source: 2016 Fall Membership by Subgroup as reported in the Virginia Department of Education School Quality Profile).

 Nearly 93 percent of FCPS students graduate on time (in four years of high school), and more than 92 percent plan to pursue post-secondary education.
 FCPS students can take Advanced Placement (AP) or International Baccalaureate (IB) classes in high school; the division offers the IB middle years program and the IB primary years program in select schools.
 The class of 2018 has 223 National Merit Semifinalists.
 Fairfax County high schools are recognized annually by the Washington Post as being among the most challenging high schools in the U.S.